mndarren/Code-Lib/Data_Security_lib/SecurityLaw.md

                                                              obtaining info about each customer and represnetative
                                 4) correspondent accounts
-                                5) prohibitions on opening or maintaining accounts
+                                5) prohibitions on opening or maintaining accounts The legislative intent underlying the special measures is to permit federal law enforcement to prioritize the attention of financial institutions toward money laundering on an "as needed" basis.
    ```
 15. Due Diligence: used to describe the policies and procedures for assessing the potential money-laundering risk of correspondent and private banking accounts
    ```